-Consider the sequence of states $s_0 \to s_1 \to s_1$.
-The state $s_1$ is accepting, so we can legally stop there.
+Consider the sequence of states $s_i \to s_{1,1} \to s_{1,1}$.
+The state $s_{1,1}$ is accepting, so we can legally stop there.
 The associated sequence of edge labels is $(4,7), (9, 9)$.
 The first term tells us that $b = 4\cdots 7$; the second term gives $b = 4997$.
-Similarly, the sequence of states $s_0 \to s_1 \to s_1 \to s_2$ gives rise to $b = 49997$.
+Similarly, the sequence of states $s_i \to s_{1,1} \to s_{1,1} \to s_o$ gives rise to $b = 49997$.

-Look again at our list of reversed sum-product pairs for the base 18 in \eqref{eq:rsp18}.
-The patterns become apparent when we examine the associated DFAs.
+Looking again at our list of reversed sum-product pairs for the base 18 in \eqref{eq:rsp18}, the patterns become more apparent when we examine the associated DFAs.
 For example, Figure~\ref{fig:dfa18} illustrates the DFA for $a = 7$.
 Going around the cycle in the DFA gives an infinite family of values $b$ such that $(7,b)$ is a reversed sum-product pair for the base 18.

-As an aside, there is a connection between DFAs and a symbolic mechanism for representing structured patterns, known as \textbf{regular expressions}.
-The pattern in the first infinite sequence of \eqref{eq:rsp18} can be described by the regular expression {{